 OUTCOME DEFINITION Offending behaviour - violent crime Criminal acts involving harm against another person (e.g. assault, robbery using threat or force, homicide).
 Offending behaviour - non-violent crime Criminal behaviours that do not involve violence against another person (e.g. shoplifting, graffiti, using/selling illegal drugs).
+Offending behaviour - sexually violent crime There are many forms of sexually violent crimes that can take place in a range of settings.
+We focus on two forms of sexual violence most relevant to YEF programmes and the target age range of young people: sexual violence in a relationship and sexual harassment.
+Hospital readmissions due to violent crime Being readmitted to hospital due to having experience, or being a victim, of violent crime.
+This is often an outcome use for hospital navigator programmes.
 Victim of crime Having experience, or being a victim, of different types of crime.
 Behavioural difficulties Also called 'externalising behaviours'.
 Behaviours that are generally categorised as disruptive and aggressive.
 Drug and alcohol use Problematic use of drugs and/or alcohol that results in negative and harmful consequences to the self or others.